Many people believe that dreadlocks require no care whatsoever to maintain and retwisting dreads is out of the scene for that matter!

 You Can Also

 Use a rat tail comb to tease the hair at the base of each lock and tangle it so that it joins into the original dread.
-Again, it will be necessary to apply gel before combing to hold the hair in place.
+Again, it will be necessary to apply the gel before combing to hold the hair in place.
 Put hair clips or bobby pins in the hair where the base of the hair that has been twisted joins the original lock.
 Continue on to the next one.

 Allowing it to set

 Leave the pins or clips in place for a minimum of 24 hours.
 It is a good idea to wear a satin cap to sleep in so that the hair does not tangle in an unwanted fashion.
-Remove the pins the following morning and wash the hair gently to remove all product.
+Remove the pins the following morning and wash the hair gently to remove all products.
 If the retwisting process was completed correctly, the hair will remain dreaded all the way to the scalp.

 If neither of these retwisting methods for dreads seems doable, one might want to consider going to a salon to have the locks professionally re-twisted.
 This has the added advantage of assurance that the styling professional will use the proper products and minimize the damage to the hair, which can be a problem for some working on their own hair.